Remove formatting from text pasted into your site.

 For detailed information about all the ways you can format text with Squarespace, visit Formatting text.

 Fix line spacing

-Paragraph and line breaks create spaces in a text areas like a Text Block.
+Paragraph and line breaks create spaces in text areas like a text block.

 - To create a new paragraph, press Enter.
 (This fixes heading formatting issues.)

 - For less spacing, add a line break by pressing Shift + Enter.

 If you see large or uneven spacing in your text after following these steps, remove text formatting by following the steps below.
 Then, delete the extra spaces and use paragraph and line breaks to adjust text as needed.

 To learn more about setting the text size to fill the width of the block without line breaks, visit Formatting text.